-Oceanic changes and impacts were a substantial focus of SROCC (IPCC, 2019b).
-Chapter 9 of this Report assesses changes in ocean processes, and here we note major connections used by scientists to understand how oceanic CIDs affect ecosystems and society.
+Oceanic changes and impacts were a substantial focus of the recent IPCC Special Report on the Ocean and Cryosphere in a Changing Climate (IPCC, 2019b).
+Chapter 9 assesses changes in ocean processes, and here we note major connections used by scientists to understand how oceanic CIDs affect ecosystems and society.

-12.3.6.1 Mean Ocean Temperature
+12.3.6.1 Mean ocean temperature